tekknolagi/tekknolagi.github.com/blog/lisp/00_fundamentals.md

 about it, so here we are with this post series.

 I initially wanted to write a Lisp interpreter as an exercise.
-I decided to write V1 in C. After much pointer shenanigans and a unholy amounts of curly braces later, it worked &mdash; but was significantly longer and harder to read than a Lisp interpreter should be.
+I decided to write V1 in C. After much pointer shenanigans and an unholy amount of curly braces later, it worked &mdash; but was significantly longer and harder to read than a Lisp interpreter should be.
 So I decided to write V2 in OCaml, a functional programming language descended from SML.
 The SML family of languages